DawChihLiou/dx-scripts/README.md

 # dx-scripts

-A personal collection of commonly used scripts.
+A collection of commonly used scripts for developer experience and productivity.

 ### Installation